ibm-cloud-docs/monitoring/pricing.md

 | `os` | OS metrics (memory, processes, users) | 13 |
 | `system` | System calls | 6 |
 | `net` | Network interface I/O | 12 *time-series* per network adapter |
-{: caption="Table 1.
-Time-series estimates for Windows systems based on default collector installation" caption-side="bottom"}
+{: caption="Time-series estimates for Windows systems based on default collector installation" caption-side="bottom"}

 For example, if you have one Windows server with 2 vCPUs, 2 logical disks and 1 network adapter you can anticipate 92 *time-series*.
 ​